THE BOARD OF LAW EXAMINERS OF THE

 accommodations for qualified disabled applicants including persons with

 learning disabilities and persons with health impairments.
-The bar examination
+The bar examination will

-not discriminate against those applicants with disabilities.
+discriminate against those applicants with disabilities.

 Persons needing special accommodations on examinations should make written request to the Board to obtain the necessary information, procedures and written forms.
 Appropriate current documentation is required by the Board with each petition submitted.